 In this talk, Professor John Lande will describe how practitioners can combine these supposedly inconsistent models based on the framework his new book, Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions, co-authored with Michaela Keet and Heather Heavin.

 John Lande is the Isidor Loeb Professor Emeritus at the University of Missouri School of Law and former director of its LLM Program in Dispute Resolution.
 He has received numerous awards for his work.
-He earned his J.D. from Hastings College of Law and Ph.D in sociology from the University of Wisconsin-Madison.
+He earned his J.D. from the UC College of Law, San Francisco and Ph.D in sociology from the University of Wisconsin-Madison.
 He began practicing law and mediation in California in 1980 and he directed a child protection mediation clinic in the 1990s.
 The American Bar Association published his book, Lawyering with Planned Early Negotiation: How You Can Get Good Results for Clients and Make Money, and Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions (co-authored with Michaela Keet and Heather Heavin).
 His website, where you can download his publications, is www.law.missouri.edu/lande.

 Susan Stone and David Cherniss: Restorative Justice & Its Evolution in Juvenile Justice